-Thus repulsed on every side, and unassisted, the unfortunate Negro approached the place where Harry stood, holding; out the tattered remains of his hat, and imploring charity..
-Harry had not much to give, but he took sixpence out of his; pocket, which was all his riches, and gave it with the kindest. look of compassion, saying, "Here, poor man, this is all I have; if I had more, it should be at your service."
-He had no time to add more, for at that instant three fierce dogs rushed upon the bull at once, and by their joint attacks rendered him almost mad.
-The calm deliberate courage which he had hitherto shown was now changed into rage and desperation: he roared with pain and fury; flashes of fire seemed to come from his angry eyes, and his mouth was covered with foam and blood.
-He hurried round the stake with incessant toil and rage, first aiming at one, then at another of the persecuting dogs that harassed him on every side, growling and baying incessantly, and biting him in every part.
-At length, with a furious effort that he made, he trampled one of his foes beneath his feet, and gored a second to that degree that his bowels came through the wound, and at the same moment the cord, which had hitherto confined him, snapped asunder, and let him loose upon the affrighted multitude.
+Thus repulsed on every side, and unassisted, the unfortunate black approached the place where Harry stood, holding out the tattered remains of his hat, and imploring charity.
+Harry had not much to give; but he took sixpence out of his pocket, which was all his riches, and gave it with the kindest look of compassion, saying, "Here, poor man, this is all I have; if I had more, it should be at your service."
+He had no time to add more; for at that instant three fierce dogs rushed upon the bull at once, and by their joint attacks rendered him almost mad.
+The calm, deliberate courage which he had hitherto shown was now changed into rage and desperation: he roared with pain and fury; flashes of fire seemed to come from his angry eyes, and his mouth was covered with foam and blood.
+He hurried around the stake with incessant toil and rage, first aiming at one, then at another, of the persecuting dogs, that harassed him on every side, growling and baying incessantly, and biting him in every part.
+At length, with affrighted multitude.

 It is impossible to conceive the terror and dismay which instantly seized the crowd of spectators.
-Those who before had been hallooing with joy, and encouraging the fury of the dogs with shouts and acclamations, were now scattered over the plain, and fled from the fury of the animal whom they had been so basely tormenting.
-The enraged bull meanwhile rushed like lightning over the plain, trampling some, goring others, and taking ample vengeance for the injuries he had received.
-Presently he rushed with headlong fury towards the spot where Master Merton and his associates stood: all fled with wild affright, but with a speed that was not equal to that of the pursuer.
-Shrieks, and outcries, and lamentations were heard on every side; and those who a few minutes. before had despised the good advice of Harry, would now have given the world to be safe in the houses of their parents.
-Harry alone seemed to preserve his presence of mind; heneither cried out nor ran, but when the dreadful animal approached, leaped nimbly aside, and the bull passed on, without embarrassing himself about his escape.
+They who before had a furious effort, he trampled one of his foes beneath his feet, and gored a second to that degree, that his bowels came through the wound; and at the same moment the cord which had hitherto confined him snapped asunder, and let him loose upon the been hallooing with joy, and encouraging the fury of the dogs with shouts and acclamations, were now scattered over the plain, and they fled from the fury of the animal whom they had been so basely tormenting.
+The enraged bull meanwhile rushed like lightning across the field, trampling some, goring others, and taking ample vengeance for the injuries he had received.
+Presently he rushed, with headlong fury, towards the spot where Master Merton and his associates stood: all fled with wild affright, but with a speed that was not equal to that of the pursuer.
+Shrieks, and outcries, and lamentations were heard on every side; and they who a few minutes before had despised the good advice of Harry, would now have given the world to be safe in the houses of their parents.
+Harry alone seemed to preserve his presence of mind; he neither cried out nor ran; but when the terrific animal approached, leaped nimbly aside, and the bull passed on, without embarrassing himself about his escape.